needle-mirror/needle-mirror.github.io/Readme.md

 #### Open questions

 We haven't fully understood how Unity determines which packages to show in Package Manager.
-For example, URP 6.x is only visible in Unity 2018, but not in 2017 or 2019. package.json only specifies a min version, not a max version.
+For example, URP 6.x is only visible in Unity 2019.2, but not in 2019.3 or 2020.1 — package.json only specifies a min version, not a max version.

 If someone knows, please tell us on Twitter!

+#### Statistics (not yet)

+We'd love to create some but haven't yet.

+#### Code (not yet)

+We're gonna release the source code of Needle Mirror soon (after some cleanup, removing credentials etc. etc.).

 #### Who did this?!